 While the vast majority of palm oil production takes place in Southeast Asia, investments and production in West Africa are growing.
-In 2009, Sime Darby signed a 63-year concession for 220,000 hectares in northwestern Liberia to develop oil palm and rubber plantations.
+In 2009, Malaysian trading conglomerate, Sime Darby, signed a 63-year concession for 220,000 hectares in northwestern Liberia to develop oil palm and rubber plantations.
 However, facing tighter environmental regulations and pressure, Sime Darby announced in late 2019 they would divest from Liberia.

 Photo: Aerial view of oil palm plantation